 CALL FOR SUBMISSIONS

-- What is the distinction between antiquity and modernity in European political thought?
+- What is the relationship between language, writing and subjectivity?

 Neither are submissions, by any means, to be confined to these questions alone.
 In fact, we will gladly and seriously consider all papers that we receive.

-We welcome those interested to please submit their proposed manuscripts as an email attachment to Theoria and Praxis at: firstname.lastname@example.org
+We welcome those interested to please submit their papers and proposals, and all relevant inquiries, to Theoria and Praxis at: firstname.lastname@example.org

 BOOKS AVAILABLE FOR REVIEW